pollfish/docs/ios.md

 }
 ```

-Another example is when showing for example a modal view controller.
-This controller changes current view hierarchy since it is displayed on the top.
-Therefore, in that case you need to call init again to bring Pollfish back on the top.
+Another example of this case is when showing for example a modal view controller.
+This controller changes current view hierarchy in order to display modal view controller on top.
+Therefore, in that case you need to call init again to bring Pollfish back on top.

 For example: